geosiris-technologies/avro-to-python/README.rst

 Examples
 ^^^^^^^^

-Majority of the use of avro-to-python-etp is assumed to be used as a cli, but you can still import and use the python classes under the hood as well.
+Majority of the use of avro-to-rust-etp is assumed to be used as a cli, but you can still import and use the python classes under the hood as well.

 CLI (without --pip)
 -------------------